BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-uniquechallengescs.md

 ### Inclusive CS Teaching

-The website article "Inclusive CS Teaching" provides valuable resources to help educators create inclusive learning environments in CS classrooms[^2].
+The website article "Inclusive CS Teaching" provides valuable resources to help educators create inclusive learning environments in CS classrooms.
 It emphasizes understanding and supporting the needs of diverse students, including those from underrepresented groups.

 The article offers practical suggestions, such as using inclusive language, integrating real-world applications, and providing opportunities for student choice and autonomy.
 It also highlights the importance of fostering a classroom culture that values diversity and encourages collaboration.